What is preeclampsia?

 - Blurred or dimming vision, spots in the visual field, or periods of blindness.

-- Persistent abdominal pain or tenderness, especially on the upper right side.
+- Lasting belly pain or tenderness, especially on the upper right side.

 - Problems breathing, especially when lying flat.